uol-swjtu-xjco1921/mapNavigation-unbeatableGeorge/README.md

 You can execute the test file by running the following command in the terminal:

-    ./test.sh
+    make
+    bash test.sh

-Note: In order to avoid visual modules affecting the test speed change the code in pathVisualizer.c
+Note: In order to avoid visualization affecting the test speed, you have to change the code in pathVisualizer.c

     // delay for 1 millisecond to run test.sh
     SDL_RenderPresent(renderer);